GennadyPortenko/JavaCoreNotes/README.md

-# Java OCA / OCP Study Guide summary
+# Java Core Notes

-Main concepts of Java Core and what I think is important to memorize.
+Main concepts of Java Core and the most important things to memorize.